ctfpilot/ctfp/README.md

 ### Network

-The following diagrams provide an overview of CTFp's cluster and challenge networking setups
+The following diagrams provide an overview of CTFp's cluster and challenge networking setups.

 #### Cluster networking